Home - Quantum Workshop 2022

 The workshop will consist of invited and contributed talks, posters, round tables and ample time for discussions.

-A limited number of grants will be available for students.
-The event is sponsored by the ESTEC faculty.
+A limited number of grants (up to 1000 Euros) will be available for students.
+The event is sponsored by the ESTEC faculty and INSQT.

 Registration and abstract submission tool

 No registration possible anymore.

 There will be no registration fees for this workshop.

 The organisers are pleased to offer grants to a limited number of students and early-career scientists* to participate to the workshop.

 Important: You can indicate when you submit an abstract whether you are interested by the financial support.
 Successful applicants will receive a lump sum for the travel and accommodation expenses.

 *scientists who obtained their last degree (MSc and Ph.D.) up to three years ago (excluding parental leave, serious illness, and similar delays).

 3rd announcement, notification of participation and programme release: 31 March 2023